Unplanned Pregnancy & Epilepsy

 Guide Your Patients

-Once blood levels are taken for baselining, ASM changes are made (if the patient takes valproic acid), and folic acid starts, the pregnancy can follow approaches similar to those outlined on the Pregnancy Planning page.
+Counsel your patient on the risks of pregnancy as you would any other patient but take their medication into account (see Anti-Seizure Medications & Pregnancy Suitability).
+Once blood levels are taken for baselining, ASM changes are made (if the patient takes an ASM with elevated risk to the fetus), and folic acid starts, the pregnancy can follow approaches similar to those outlined on the Pregnancy Planning page.